 Who Is a Candidate for Breast Reconstruction?

 Almost all women who require mastectomy or lumpectomy for breast cancer, or pre-cancerous lesions like DCIS, or those women undergoing preventative (prophylactic) mastectomy to minimize the risk of developing breast cancer such as woman who are carriers of the BRCA mutation (BRCA1+, BRACA2+) are candidates for breast reconstruction.
 Additionally, patients who have already undergone mastectomy or lumpectomy in the past without reconstruction or patients who need to have their reconstruction fixed are also candidates.
+During a consultation his Manhattan practice, Dr. Lerman can help determine if breast reconstruction is right for you.

 What Should I Expect After the Procedure?